sathiya-shree/sathiya-shree/README.md

 ## 👋 Hi, I'm Sathiya Shree

-I'm a **software engineer** with experience in building, deploying, and managing applications across the development lifecycle.
+I'm a **software engineer** (Full-Stack) with experience in building, deploying, and managing applications across the development lifecycle.
 I focus on **version control, CI/CD pipelines, and application deployment**, along with full-stack development using Python and JavaScript.

 **Recent highlight:** Built and deployed applications with automated workflows using GitHub Actions and modern deployment platforms.